What Is Porphyria?

 If your doctor tells you that you have porphyria, it means you have one of a group of disorders that can cause nerve or skin problems.
 There's no cure, but you can get treatments that will help you manage your symptoms.

 If you have porphyria that affects your skin, you'll hear your doctor call it a "cutaneous porphyria."
 When the condition causes a problem with your nervous system, it's called "acute porphyria."

-Each type of porphyria has the same root cause -- a problem in the production of heme.
-Heme is a component of hemoglobin.
-That's a protein in red blood cells that carries oxygen from the lungs to the rest of the body.
+No matter what kind of porphyria you have, it has the same root cause: a problem with how your body makes a substance called heme.
+Heme is part of the "hemoglobin" in your blood -- proteins that carry oxygen from the lungs to the rest of your body.

-Episodes of acute porphyria, which very rarely occur before puberty, can be triggered by some drugs.
-These include:
+Episodes of acute porphyria, which rarely happen before puberty, can be set off by taking some kinds of drugs, including: